shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c1_supervised_machine_learning_regression_and_classification/w3_classification/05_gradient_descent_for_logistic_regression/readme.md

 ## Gradient Descent Implementation

-- (I want to find the optimal parameters to enable outputting prediction probabilities for new data.)
+- (I want to find the optimal parameters to make prediction for new data.)

   ![alt text](resources/notes/01.png)